 Call +968 781 98 097 for Setting up a business in Oman Free Zone

-Setting up a business in Oman’s free zones can be a strategic move for investors and entrepreneurs.
-The benefits, including 100% foreign ownership, tax incentives, and streamlined procedures, create an attractive environment for business growth.
-By following the outlined procedures, you can navigate the process of establishing your business in Oman’s free zones successfully.
+Establishing a company in Oman free zones is a strategic step for the investors and entrepreneurs.
+It has attractive features such as 100% foreign ownership, tax reliefs and streamlined procedures.
+After following the above-cited procedures, you can successfully establish your business in free zones of Oman.